hozmaster/dyndnsgd/dns/TASKLIST.md

             - [x] Error during processing request to the Service.
 - [ ] Service
     - [ ] Process the WAN IP check in given periodic
-    - [ ] Read settings from system's config storage.
+    - [x] Read settings from system's config storage.
-    - [ ] Read all domains and it's values from database to array
+    - [x] Read all domains and it's values from database to array
-    - [ ] Remove disabled domains from array
     - [ ] Processed all remaining domains in the array:
-        - [ ] Verify existing ip from given interface
+        - [x] Verify existing ip from given interface
         - [ ] If update is required, update new ip value of the domain must be saved to the '@'-record in the GD service.
         - [ ] If IP address has been changed, update the IP address also to the database.
 - [ ] Other
-  - [ ] Clean codebase from not used code and files.
+  - [ ] Clean codebase from deprecated code and files.
+Simplify folder structure.
   - [ ] Check what is needed to show the Log view.
   - [x] Check what is needed IPC communication between frontend and backend (arbitrator.php).
+- [ ] Errors
+  - [ ] Domains view do not properly.
+It may have connections with deprecated database code.